paircolumbus/paircolumbus.github.io/README.md

 Welcome
 ===

-As a member of this group, you will learn how to create websites, scripts & applications using our challenge guide and other resources.
+As a member of this group, you will learn how to create websites, scripts & applications using our challenges and other resources.
 We welcome all people of various skill levels.
 Our members include beginners, test engineers, programmers and accomplished web developers.

 __We provide...__
   - Bimonthly mentoring meetups